Why InfinityLab ?

-Leaving a well paid role in the corporate sector can be challenging.
+Leaving a well paid role in the corporate sector can be daunting.

-The transition can lead to self doubt and a loss of confidence.
+This transition can lead to a loss of identify, isolation, self doubt and a loss of confidence.

-InfinityLab applies under-utilised talent and energy to create new opportunities, rather than leaving people wondering what could be, what might have been.
+It shouldn’t have to be this way and doesn’t have to be.
+Rather than leaving people wondering what could be, what might have been,

-We’ve experienced, and recognise, the importance of workign in a team environment and collaborating with people who have done this before.
+We recognise the importance of working in a team environment and collaborating with people who have done this before.

-The startup world, requires a specific focus on getting stuff done, and is very different to the corporate world, requiring self motivation.
+The startup world, requires a specific focus on getting stuff done and considerable motivation.

-Working with a team in a long term accelerator environment helps stay focused on whats important to achieving success
+Working with a team in a 12 month incubator environment drives motivation and helps focus on whats important to achieving success.

-InfinityLab respects ambition, but aligns this with support and collaboration to ensure applicants and participants have a clear awareness of what is necessary and required.
+InfinityLab respects experience and ambition, and aligns this with the support and collaboration necessary to ensure applicants and participants have a clear understanding of what is required.